wilsonmar/wilsonmar.github.io/_posts/2022-01-30-pen-testing.md

 <a target="_blank" href="https://www.freecodecamp.org/">FreeCodeCamp.org</a> is one of the most popular websites on earth becuase it provides in-depth hands-on tutorials and challenges.
 Its videos, labeled <a target="_blank" href="https://www.youtube.com/channel/UC0ZTPkdxlAKf-V33tqXwi3Q">"HackerSploit"</a> (from Kenya, Africa) are usually unlisted on YouTube.

+PROTIP: It's easiest to login via GitHub, which is one click.
+Choosing login using email would require you to switch to your email page every time you want to login.

 FreeCodeCamp's Information Security certification at <a target="_blank" href="https://www.freecodecamp.org/learn/information-security/">freecodecamp.org/learn/information-security</a> is rated at <strong>300 hours</strong> but may be less or more depending on your dedication.